KrisHetzel/DRYAD-Generator/README.md

 7. The other individual will then recite the letter directly BENEATH the second challenge letter.
 8. This response confirms the authenticity of the other individual.

+As an example, if one wanted to validate the identity of another who is calling them, using the above screenshot as an example:
+1. One states: "Authenticate Charlie Golf (CG)"
+2. Caller replies: " Authenticating Hotel (H)"

+Caller replies with the letter directly BENEATH C, G. (Row C, Letter G.)

 ## Using a DRYAD Cipher Sheet for Text Encryption

 ![cypher](https://github.com/user-attachments/assets/c4dd71f4-37c2-407e-a8c8-b07c817f2a5c)